Teaching English in Paris

 “I will do it!
 How bad can it be?”

 “Bad!
-Welcome to the salt mines à la françaises!”
+Welcome to the salt mines à la française!”
 Suzanne stated.

 And she was right.

-Two weeks later, I had been through several job interviews and said no to equally many minus one.
-I put aside my life for what I planned to be for a couple of months – it turned into almost 9.
+Two weeks later, I had been through several job interviews and said no to all but one.
+I put aside my life for what I planned to be a couple of months – it turned into almost nine.

 Hard Work When You Got It

 Summing up, it was hard work.
-You were only assured 500 working hours per year though you were expected to be available for about 60 hours per week and were only paid per class.
+You were assured 500 working hours per year, though you were expected to be available for about 60 hours per week and were only paid per class.
+You were to be available from 8 in the morning to 8 in the evening, 5 days a week.

-The conditions were objectively speaking – I know, as stated twice before in this text - awful.
+The conditions were, objectively speaking, awful.
 But it was a great insight and way into every level of Parisian society.
 And that money cannot buy.

 In addition, this lifestyle had a romantic feel to it.
-Every day, people arrived in Paris with a teeny tiny Hemingway in their stomach, carrying A Moveable Feast as if it were a sacred text.
-And the schedule in these schools left you with free time on your hands between classes.
+And that is what many people look for when they relocate to Paris, or, as Nietzsche saw it, the only true home for artists in Europe.
+Every day, people arrived in Paris with a teeny tiny Picasso or Hemingway in their stomach, carrying A Moveable Feast as if it were a sacred text.

-You quickly got to know the city by heart, every street and alley, and you could survive on the salary and just live.
-And then poverty does not seem so bad, just another life experience that will most likely improve dramatically with age.
+The schedules in these schools left you with lots of free time on your hands between classes to explore every corner of the city.
+You quickly got to know it by heart, every street and alley, and you could survive on the salary and just live, if you lived prudently.
+And when you are young, poverty is just another life experience that will most likely improve dramatically with age.

-Working in one of these schools did open doors to the French healthcare and educational system.
-It also gave you that French work experience on your resume that enabled you to apply for other jobs in France.
+The fact was that working in one of these schools did open doors to the French healthcare and educational system.
+It also gave you that French work experience on your resume, which enabled you to apply for other jobs in France.
 It was a chance to live and work in Paris for a while, romantic poverty included.

 Paris Is Romance, That’s It!

-And that was the story we wanted to tell.
+A friend and I decided to write about this life, and the above was the story we wanted to tell.
 However, nobody gave a damn about the truth about how young Anglos were exploited in Parisian language schools.
 Paris is beauty and romance, and that's it!
 The truth behind the Haussmannian facades?
 No interest!
 Tell your story walking!
 And for a while, that was it.
 The text became a desk-drawer project.
+And my friend and I also split ways.

-However, over the years, being the type who has difficulty leaving projects unfinished, I repeatedly changed the text until someone saw something in it.
-Then I went that way with this text until it had nothing to do with reality.
+However, over the years, I repeatedly changed the text until someone saw something in it.
+Then I went that way with the text until it had nothing to do with reality.
 And then, well, another person lost interest.

 Thanks for reading!
 I hope you found it valuable and worth your time!
 Until next time, remember to get your facts straight and that whatever good times you have will never come back as bad times,